79 school pupils abducted in restive anglophone Cameroon

 But resentment at perceived discrimination at the hands of the francophone majority, especially in education and the judiciary, began to build.

-In 2016, demands for greater autonomy grew but met with a rebuff by Biya.
+In 2016, demands for greater autonomy grew but have been rebuffed by Biya.

 No country has recognised the self-declared state.